-The fall of 2015 marks the 30th anniversary of the origins of the Four Horsemen in wrestling.
-There is much discussion on when and how the name began, but there is no longer any doubt on how it happened.
+The fall of 2015 marks the 30th anniversary of the origin of the Four Horsemen in wrestling.
+There is much discussion on exactly when the group got its name, but there is no longer any doubt of how it happened.
 Arn Anderson coined the phrase in the late fall of 1985 during one of the local promo tapings and it just sort of stuck.
 He said at that time something along on the lines of this:

 "Not since the four horsemen of the apocalypse have so few wreaked so much havoc on so many." - Arn Anderson, Fall of 1985

 THE LOCAL PROMOS

 I have always thought it had to have happened in a local promo, one of the hundreds that were taped at the Briarbend Drive make-shift studio during each week and then inserted into one of the shows for the local markets.
 It was perhaps repeated in several promos in various forms before someone realized they were on to something.